-4910 Seminar

-Special areas of study and research in Old and New Testaments.
-PREREQUISITE: BIBL 2010, 2020.
+4910 Seminar 1-4 hrs. (arranged) Special areas of study and research in Old and New Testaments.
+PREREQUISITE: BIBL 2000.
 REPEAT: May be repeated.

 RLGN COURSES

 2000 Introduction to Religion

 Introduction to the nature of religion as it is understood critically in contemporary thought.
 Viewpoints including historical, anthropological, sociological, psychological, philosophical, and phenomenological studies of religion will be surveyed.
 Brief introduction to the history of the study of religion is included.